A peek into Northwest Arkansas Children’s Shelter’s daily routine reveals its extraordinary impact children who have been neglected or abused

 9 – 10:45 a.m. – Dental appointment

 Ms. Debbie, a volunteer transporter, takes Sophia and another child for initial dental evaluations by Dr. Jeff in Rogers.
 The Children’s Shelter facilitated more than 1,100 such appointments for medical/dental/vision examinations and care last year.
 It is determined that Sophia has six cavities, and she is scheduled for a follow-up visit to install fillings and apply dental sealant.
 The “new doctor” mentioned in the breakfast portion of this narrative performed an intake physical on Sophia and identified several medical/developmental conditions that need addressing.
-Case Managers like Ms. Sadie arrange all of the evaluations and interventions needed for each child, setting individual goals, recording progress and challenges and coordinating visits by family members, court dates, etc.
+Case Managers like Ms. Casey arrange all of the evaluations and interventions needed for each child, setting individual goals, recording progress and challenges and coordinating visits by family members, court dates, etc.

 10:45 – 11:15 a.m. – Counseling

 After Sophia returns, Ms. Elise, the Children’s Shelter’s on-site counselor, provided by Ozark Guidance, gets Sophia and her siblings together for a group counseling session.
-The kids play together, as Ms. Michelle skillfully guides them through questions that help them explore their feelings about their common experience and new surroundings.
+The kids play together, as Ms. Elise skillfully guides them through questions that help them explore their feelings about their common experience and new surroundings.
 This unique, on-site integration of counseling services makes for a more immediate and “seamless” start to emotional healing.

 11:15 – 11:50 a.m. – Lunch